Key European & International Funding Deadlines

 - provide cultural and heritage activities

 Further details can be found on the West Sussex County Council website.
 Outline applications can be submitted at any time while LEADER is open, which should be until mid to late 2019.
-Successful outlines are then invited to submit full applications which are judged at panels on
+Successful outlines are then invited to submit full applications which are judged at panels, the next being on

 - 29 November 2016